 Bamboo Planting, Bamboo Forest Management and Removal

 RHSA offers a skills development workshop consisting of a theoretical and practical component.
-Over the course of several days, participants will learn about the bamboo plant as well as get hands-on with bamboo application in craft and construction.
+Over several days, participants will learn about the bamboo plant as well as get hands-on with bamboo application in propagation, harvesting, craft, and construction.

+Yes, most of it.
 Bamboo is a versatile material and has many building applications.
 However it is not a silver bullet, and care needs to be taken to protect bamboo from water, particularly at the base of a structure.
 As such, we recommend using bamboo for frame structures, roofing, screening and cladding.
-Check out our construction guide for ideas and techniques!
+Check out our construction guide for ideas and techniques.

 Sadly, with immense difficulty.
 This is because underground rhizomes (roots) can travel up to 30m from the previous growth cluster, making it very difficult to see the extent of the spread, and also to remove the plant.
 Check out our growing guide for extra tips!

 Absolutely yes.
 Earth building is one of the oldest building traditions of human-kind.
 Earth buildings perform exceptionally well thermally, and can last 100s of years if built correctly.
 There are numerous techniques for building with earth, the most popular being: Rammed earth, Compressed Stabilized Earth Blocks (CSEB), earth-bag building and wattle and daub.
 Each technique has its pros and cons.
 Interestingly, it is possible to build sound, long lasting structures like arches, vaults and domes, from CSEB.
 Similarly, sand-bag construction is suited for domed structures.